cgeeng/FinalProject/Instructions/ProductDemonstration.md

 ## Demonstration Expectations

-Each member of your team will be responsible for demonstrating a part of the final application to the product manager (TA).
+Each member of your team will be responsible for demonstrating a part of the final application.
 This will be done in the last week of class, and will be a live demonstration of the product, and will be done in a group meeting or another arranged time.

 The demonstration should include the following: